DEZIET/DEZIET/README.md

 - 👋 Hi, I’m @DEZIET
-- 👀 I’m interested in Green IT
+- 👀 I’m interested in Green IT,
-- 🌱 I’m currently learning Python
+- 🌱 Python, HTML, CSS, and Microsoft Office Poweruser,
+- 🗺️ Drone, GIS, CAD,
 - 💞️ I’m looking to collaborate on others people who are connected with nature
 - 📫 How to reach me here